 Mobile integration is also very important, as the mobile payment market size is expected to grow at a CAGR of 36.2% between 2023 and 2030, according to Grand View Research.
 So, make sure that the payment gateway of your choice is fully optimized for mobile devices.

-Payment Gateway Redundancy
+Website Payment Integration Redundancy

 It will be a good idea to consider implementing multiple gateways for redundancy.
 If one gateway experiences technical issues, having a backup can prevent disruptions in online payment processing and save costs caused by downtime.